How To Lower Your Mortgage Payment (With Or Without A Refinance)

 This savings on your monthly payment could be used to accomplish other financial goals.

-Note that in the above example, part of the reason for the lower payment is that you’ve refinanced into another 30-year loan.
-That’s because the longer you have to repay the loan, the lower your monthly payment.
+Note that in the above example, part of the reason for the lower mortgage payment is that you’ve refinanced into another 30-year loan.
+That’s because the longer you have to repay the loan, the lower your monthly payment will be.
 The flip side of this is that you’ll pay more interest overall for the longer repayment period.

-If you’re interested in paying down your mortgage debt as well as getting a better interest rate or longer mortgage loan term, you’ll need to apply for a cash-in refinance.
+If you’re interested in paying down your mortgage debt as well as getting a better interest rate or longer mortgage loan term, you’ll want to consider a cash-in refinance.
 This is basically the same as any other refinance, except instead of taking money out of your home, you’ll be putting money into your home to reduce the principal owed.
+Of course, this assumes you have the money to “cash-in” to your mortgage.

-What You Can Do To Lower Your Monthly Mortgage Payment Without Refinancing
+How To Lower Your Mortgage Payment Without Refinancing

 If the cost of refinancing doesn’t make sense for you – maybe because you’re planning to move sooner rather than later – there are other options that might yield the savings you’re looking for.

-If you’ve been paying your mortgage long enough to have built a loan-to-value ratio of 80% or lower, or, put another way, have accumulated more than 20% of the equity in your home, you should be able to remove the PMI premiums from your mortgage payments on a conventional loan.
+If you’ve been paying your mortgage long enough to have built a loan-to-value ratio of 80% or lower, or have accumulated more than 20% of the equity in your home, you should be able to remove the PMI premiums from your mortgage payments on a conventional loan.

-If your down payment for a conventional loan had been less than 20%, you’re now paying PMI.
-On average, PMI costs between .05% – 1% of the total loan amount.
+If your down payment for a conventional loan was less than 20%, you were required to pay PMI.
+On average, PMI costs between .05% – 1% of the total loan amount annually.
 For our purposes, let’s split the difference and assume a PMI rate of 0.75%.
 That means if you bought a $250,000 home with 10% down at 4%, your PMI premium probably costs around $140 per month, or $1,687 per year.

 If you were to refinance after 3 years, with a balance of $212,622, your new PMI premium would be $133 – because after 3 years, you still hadn’t reached the 20% equity level, so you must continue to pay PMI.
 Your PMI payment would be lower than what you’re currently paying, because the balance is lower.